 “With its metaphors, the story is both simple and complex at once, allowing the reader to narrate a simple story with deep meaning.
 The three themes of gendered body image stereotypes, creative conflict resolution and whole grain nutrition are weaved together wonderfully.
 Such good children’s books are so important for our future!”
 Brigitt Altwegg, Peace & Conflict Specialist, Switzerland

-Reviews for Queen Rain, King Wind - The Practice of Heart Gardening
+Queen Rain, King Wind - The Practice of Heart Gardening

 “Full of lessons for all of us, young and old.
 The book comes complete with a game to help us all through a journey of appreciation.
 A very useful and well-presented book.”
 5-star review, Emily-Jane Hills Orford for Reader’s Favorite